Session 6: Everyday Faith and the Church: Laity

 By the end of this session you should be able to:

 understand and challenge the preconception of hierarchy in Christian service and living out our faith every day.

 Good and Gracious God, Your Son, Jesus Christ, invites all people to follow him and become his disciples.
-Touch our hearts, enlighten our minds, and stir our spirit.
-Help us daily to take up our cross and follow him; by living his Word and proclaiming his Good News to those around us.
+Touch our hearts, enlighten our minds, and stir our spirits.
+Help us daily to take up our cross and follow him by living his Word and proclaiming his Good News to those around us.
 May our faith in you increase, may our hunger for the Gospel intensify, and may our parish be strengthened as we learn to love one another as he has loved us.
 For this we pray, Amen

 Your Song to Sing